 Definition 1: The Spearman’s rank correlation (also called Spearman’s rho) is the Pearson’s correlation coefficient on the ranks of the data.

-Example 1: The left side of Figure 1 displays the association between the IQ of each adolescent in a sample with the number of hours they listen to rap music per month.
-Determine the strength of the correlation between IQ and rap music using both the Pearson’s correlation coefficient and Spearman’s rank correlation.
+Example 1: The left side of Figure 1 displays the association between the IQ of each adolescent in a sample with the number of hours they listen to rock music per month.
+Determine the strength of the correlation between IQ and rock music using both the Pearson’s correlation coefficient and Spearman’s rank correlation.
 Compare the results.

 Figure 1 – Data for Example 1

-To calculate Spearman’s rho, we need to determine the rank for each of the IQ scores and each of the Rap scores.
+To calculate Spearman’s rho, we need to determine the rank for each of the IQ scores and each of the Rock scores.
 E.g. the rank of the first IQ score (cell A4 in Figure 1) is =RANK.AVG(A4,A$4:A$13,1), and so we put this formula in cell C4.
-If you are using Excel 2007 you would use the supplemental function RANK_AVG instead of RANK.AVG (as explained in Ranking).
+If you are using Excel 2007 you would use the Real Statistics function RANK_AVG instead of RANK.AVG (as explained in Ranking).

 We now calculate both correlation coefficients as follows: